 Production is forecast to decline for several major fruit crops in 2017/18, which will likely support prices.
 Meanwhile, major tree nut crops—almonds and walnuts—are forecast to reach record- to near-record-high levels of production in 2017/18, potentially easing prices.

-Production forecast down for several major fruit crops, mixed for tree nuts
+Production declines for several major fruit crops in 2017/18 but forecast crops is mixed for major tree nuts

-Higher prices paid to growers often translate into higher retail prices.
-The Consumer Price Index (CPI) for fresh fruit was up 3 percent in January and 5 percent in February (compared to the same months in 2015), and the highest for each month since 1989.
-Higher retail prices for lemons, Red Delicious apples, strawberries, and Thompson seedless grapes have boosted the CPI during the first 2 months of 2016, according to data from the U.S. Bureau of Labor Statistics.
+The Consumer Price Index (CPI) for fresh fruit has remained strong in 2017.
+The CPI was up slightly in August 2017, compared with the same month in 2016.
+Higher retail prices for navel oranges, grapefruit, peaches, and Thompson seedless grapes boosted the CPI in August, according to data from the U.S. Bureau of Labor Statistics.